How to Start RevOps? A Guide to Integrating Revenue Operations

 You must have the company’s mission summarized and your core buyer personas outlined.
 These may seem like fundamental documents, but you'd be surprised how often these crucial assets are buried somewhere in the archives or only visited at a certain level within the organization.

 Why are these assets essential to the process?
 RevOps helps to galvanize the entire team around the company's mission and focuses efforts on growing the company's revenue pipeline.
 If everybody is not operating off the same playbook, there will always be misalignment and friction.

 If you have these documents established and accessible to the entire organization, you are ready to take the next step.

 So how much time do you need to commit when integrating RevOps into your organization to see the benefits?

 On average, with a dedicated individual leading the RevOps integration and a committed team.
 You can start to see benefits as early as 60 days within your organization.
-That may sound like a long time, but 60 days can ( and will) suddenly disappear.
 At the end of the 60 days integration process, you will have: